Skip to main content

 14 mentions Positive Neutral Negative

-The game's optimization has received mixed feedback, with initial reports of significant stuttering and performance issues, particularly on older systems.
-However, a recent patch (1.1.1) has addressed many of these concerns, eliminating stuttering for most players, though some minor issues, like crashes when switching to fullscreen, remain.
-Overall, while improvements have been made, further optimization for lower-end PCs is still needed.
+The game's optimization has received mixed reviews, with initial reports of significant stuttering and performance issues, particularly on older systems.
+However, the recent update (1.1.1) has addressed many of these concerns, notably fixing the stuttering problem for most players, though some issues like crashes when switching to fullscreen remain.
+Overall, while improvements have been made, further optimization is still needed for a smoother experience on lower-end hardware.

 • “As of update 1.1.1, I had no stuttering or other technical issues on my laptop at all, so most people should be fine.”